OVERVIEW

 DISCOVER ancestral knowledge of heritage Japanese materials and techniques

-UNLOCK the very rare opportunity to learn directly from farmers, researchers, craftspeople, and other professionals who carry generational wisdoms
+UNLOCK the very rare opportunity to learn directly from farmers, restorers, researchers, craftspeople, and other professionals who are modern custodians of generational wisdoms

 CONTRIBUTE to the research and design of a new product that can be used, worn, savored in-real-life today